This case study isn’t yet optimised for mobile.

 Redesigning Focus Mode

-Building on expert insights and signals from concept testing, I explored how Focus Mode could evolve with accountability at its core.
+Building on expert insights and signals from concept testing, I explored how Focus Mode could evolve with task accountability at its core.
 This approach brought together behavioural best practice and observed user preferences, enabling a more adaptive form of focus support that responds to how users actually behave.

 Realises the potential of the original concept